-5. Protection of Gateway / Scenic Parcels:

-- Consider open space acquisition / protection of parcels that provide a scenic gateway into the Town - Protect other vacant land that provide scenic views of rural landscapes
+- 5. Protection of Gateway / Scenic Parcels and sites with Special Concern Species and unique Historic Features: - Consider open space acquisition / protection of parcels that provide a scenic gateway into the Town - Protect other vacant land that provide scenic views of rural landscapes - Preserve parcels with species of special concern and unique historic features (i.e. mill sites / foundations / laneways)